-If you're predisposed to think of Italy as having a boot shape, Basilicata makes up the instep.
+Basilicata is a region in southern Italy that makes up part of the boot shape that Italy is known for.
 It's one of the country's poorest regions economically, but it has a rich history and a beautiful, rugged landscape.

 Basilicata is mostly covered by mountains, but it touches two different bodies of water on Italy's coast—the Tyrrhenian Sea in the southwest and the Ionian Sea in the southeast.
-The part of Basilicata on the Tyrrhenian Sea is so small that there's only one town there—Maratea.
+The part of Basilicata on the Tyrrhenian Sea is so small that there's only one town, named Maratea.
 Inland, the peaks of the Apennine Mountains are broken up primarily by rolling hills.

 Photo credit: canadastock